This post may contain affiliate links. See my disclosure for more details.

 - For the same reason, as soon as your item has been collected make sure to go back to your post and mark it as sold.

 Preloved is a selling site which is also free to list your unwanted clothes on.
-There are no commissions taken from your sales and you can sell locally or add postage costs to your listings.
+There are no commissions taken from your sales and it’s more common to sell locally on Preloved with payment upon collection preferred, although you can arrange with the buyer to add postage charges.

 Gumtree is another free online option for selling clothes.
 It’s typically more used for selling larger items such as furniture, but there are still people who buy and sell clothing using Gumtree.